What data analytics tools does Snapchat offer to advertisers?

 Q: How does Audience Insights help advertisers?

-A: Audience Insights provides advertisers with detailed demographic and behavioral data about their target audience, helping them better understand their customers and optimize their ad targeting strategies.
+A: Audience Insights provides advertisers with detailed demographic and behavioral data about their target audience, helping them tailor their campaigns effectively.

 Q: What is Snap Focus?

-A: Snap Focus is an educational platform that offers advertisers courses and certifications to enhance their understanding of Snapchat’s advertising tools and best practices.
+A: Snap Focus is an educational platform that offers advertisers training and resources to optimize their advertising strategies on Snapchat.